Blackstareye/wp_transactionmanager/README.md

 * vanilla sql
 * prepared sql

-queries in a transaction based way.
+queries in a transaction based way **in wordpress**.
 So you are able to manual rollback or commit your queries.

 I also implemented a rollback if there were any errors in the execution of the query.
 In this case, a rollback will be executed and an error state will be set.